ElineB123/MolecularModelling/README.md

 molecule.
 After this remapping, the velocities are updated and the simulation is ready for a new round.
 Every round of the simulation, the coordinates of all atoms, as well as the energies and temperature are written in files.

+The results from the files were analyzed with the AnalyzingEnergyResults.py and ... files.

 A flowchart of the code can be found in this repository as well.